pulse-framework/pulse/README.md

 this.$channels.currentlyEditingChannel = true;
 ```

-We don't need mutation functions like VueX's "commit" because we use Proxies to intercept your changes and queue them to prevent race condidtions.
+We don't need mutation functions like VueX's "commit" because we use Proxies to intercept changes and queue them to prevent race condidtions.
 Those changes are stored and can be reverted easily.
 (Intercepting and queueing coming soon)

 ## Collection Functions